Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 18.19.43 UTC
+- WIB: Senin, 3 Maret 2025 18.21.34 UTC
-- WITA: Senin, 3 Maret 2025 19.19.43 UTC
+- WITA: Senin, 3 Maret 2025 19.21.34 UTC
-- WIT: Senin, 3 Maret 2025 20.19.43 UTC
+- WIT: Senin, 3 Maret 2025 20.21.34 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: attitude
+Kategori: inspirational